logologo

 Can a worker apply for a visa without a CoS?

-No. A valid CoS reference number is a mandatory requirement for a Skilled Worker visa application.
-There are no exceptions.
+No. There are zero exceptions.
+You need a valid CoS reference number to submit a Skilled Worker visa application.

 What happens if my employer's sponsor licence is revoked after my CoS is issued?

-If the sponsor's licence is revoked, any pending visa applications using their CoS will be refused.
-Workers on existing visas linked to that sponsor are given 60 days to find a new sponsor or leave the UK.
+Bad news: any pending visa application using that employer's CoS will be refused.
+If you already hold a visa linked to that sponsor, you get 60 days to find a new sponsor or leave the UK.

 Can I use the same CoS for a different visa category?

-No. A CoS is specific to one visa route (e.g., Skilled Worker).
-It cannot be repurposed for another route.
+No. Each CoS is locked to one visa route.
+A Skilled Worker CoS cannot be repurposed for a different category.

 Related Terms